knights-of-academia/horace/CONTRIBUTING.md

 ## Getting Started With Development<a name = "development"></a>

 ### Setting Up Your Environment<a name = "setup"></a>
 Some setup is required in order to start contributing to Horace.
+Start by copying the `.env.example` file into a new file named `.env`.

 #### Node JS